schwa/Ultraviolence/README.md

 ### Composable Render Passes

-Combining shaders in interesting ways will be a common task in 3D rendering.
-Taking inspiration from how easy it will be to compose views in SwiftUI, Ultraviolence will let you effortlessly combine render passes.
+Combining shaders in interesting ways is a common task in 3D rendering.
+Taking inspiration from how easy it is to compose views in SwiftUI, Ultraviolence will let you effortlessly combine render passes.
 You will be able to experiment with different passes and create reusable components that can be mixed and matched to achieve unique effects.

 ```swift
 struct MyRenderPass: RenderPass {